How Second Life improved its marketing ROI by 300%

 Through the Arm Treasure Data CDP and new Customer Journey Orchestration features, Linden Lab will be able to make purchasing journeys more actionable across the hundreds of touchpoints for thousands of players.

 The platform now integrates incoming raw, non-personally identifying data such as locations visited in-world and time spent in various regions.
 These data sources, used for analysis, are exported to some 25 targets, including Mailchimp, Google Ads, Facebook, and other systems.
-Helton touts the solution’s abundance of pre-built connectors, as well as the sophistication of data cleansing.
+Helton touts the solution’s abundance of prebuilt connectors, as well as the sophistication of data cleansing.
 He said Linden Lab vetted five different vendors in the market.

 The result is that Linden Lab can run more and better campaigns, do more testing, leverage its most valuable marketing channels to their full potential, and connect more deeply and personally with users.